Amsterdam, Dutch Republic

 Eventually (Shani) the power of dogma diminished somewhat in Europe (due to the protestors and their reformation) and Spinoza's works gradually were taught in more and more universities.
 Today Spinoza is considered an exemplary rational philosopher who laid a robust foundation for truth-discovery in the Enlightenment and beyond.

-Two of Spinoza's greatest literary productions were published only after his fleshdeath age 44: Ethica Ordine Geometrico Demonstrata (The Ethics) and his Hebrew Grammar.
+Two of Spinoza's greatest literary productions were published only after his Lightbody Lift-off age 44: Ethica Ordine Geometrico Demonstrata (The Ethics) and his Hebrew Grammar.
 Nevertheless the Ethics is still in print 400 years later, and it remains as required reading in most western university philosophy doctoral programs.